linusyang/python-for-ios/README.md

 * Dedian Package Tool 'dpkg-deb' (*optional*)

 ##Usage:
-Change build.command permission to be executable and double click it to build.
+Change build.sh permission to be executable and run the script in terminal:
-Or you can specify the version by argument in terminal:
+*Note: You can also specify the version by argument*

-    chmod +x build.command
+    chmod +x build.sh
-    ./build.command [Python Version] [Debian Package Build #]
+    ./build.sh [Python Version] [Debian Package Build #]

 ##Current Module Status: